Meditation and Mindfulness Course year 2020

 Some theory to support the development of the practice is also taught.
 Meditation is individual to each meditator and keeps on developing and deepening over time, so a particular feature of this meditation practice is regular one-to-one meetings with the teacher to discuss and so aid individual progress.

-Please bring along one or two cushions that you are comfortable to sit on and wear comfortable, loose fitting clothing.
+Please wear comfortable, loose fitting clothing.
 If you would rather sit on a chair , they are available.
+There are plenty of cushions!